learningequality/kolibri-docs/docs/install/raspberry_pi_manual.rst

   * `Raspbian Lite <http://downloads.raspberrypi.org/raspbian_lite/>`__
   * **Or** `Installation of Raspbian via NOOBS <https://www.raspberrypi.org/documentation/installation/noobs.md>`__
 * Internet connectivity (for setting up the device)
-* An internal MicroSD card is used for the base system, and an external storage media for contents (for instance a 64 GB USB flash).
-We recommend that you have an Ethernet cable for online connectivity while installing and fetching contents for Kolibri.
+* An internal MicroSD card is used for the base system, and an external storage media for channels (for instance a 64 GB USB flash).
+We recommend that you have an Ethernet cable for online connectivity while installing and downloading Kolibri channels.

 .. tip:: The standard Raspbian OS has a graphical desktop.
 You can also install Raspbian Lite which uses fewer resources, but only has a command line interface.
 The instructions in this documentation work seamlessly on both.